-Buhari reads riot act to Ministers, MDAs over discord with NASS – The Sun Nigeria
+Buhari reads riot act to ministers, MDAs over discord with NASS – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari has read the riot act to ministers, ministries, departments and agencies, warning that any disrespect to the National Assembly will not be tolerated.
+President Muhammadu Buhari has riot act to ministers, ministries, departments and agencies, warning that any disrespect to the National Assembly will not be tolerated.

 According to a statement by Senior Special Assistant on Media and Publicity, Garba Shehu, Buhari issued the warning after meeting Senate President Senator Ahmed Lawan and Speaker of the House of Representatives, Femi Gbajabiamila at the State House, Abuja.